 There is almost no big company or enterprise that didn't start from scratch.
 From Tesla to Apple to Pixar, most of them started off with a great idea, lots of effort, and a small garage.
 With every passing day, entrepreneurs come up with amazing startup ideas and newer methods to implement them.
-This, however, is easier said than done, since startups need both funding and support along with immense hard-work in their initial days to be successful.
+This, however, is easier said than done, since startups need both funding and support along with immense hard work in their initial days to be successful.
 As part of its funding program, Google has helped some of the top startups, and some of those startups have become well-known companies.

 This is where equity and venture firms come in.
-If they find the idea behind a startup reasonably adequate, they make the initial and much needed investment in the startup.
-Blackstone and Apollo Global Management are some equity investment firms, while Google Ventures in a venture investment firm.
-But before knowing what startups are funded by Google, lets find out how funding works.
+If they find the idea behind a startup reasonably adequate, they make the initial and much-needed investment in the startup.
+Blackstone and Apollo Global Management are some equity investment firms, while Google Ventures is a venture investment firm.
+But before knowing what startups are funded by Google, let's find out how funding works.

-Apparently, there are certain different kinds of funding based on factors such as valuation of the company, its customer base, strategy, revenue gain and other technical factors.
+Apparently, there are certainly different kinds of funding based on factors such as startup valuation, its customer base, strategy, revenue model and other technical factors.
 These funding are categorized as follows:

-- Pre-seed Funding- This is the most early stage of a startup, and the funding here is mostly the initial investment in the idea, and is done by the founders themselves.
+- Pre-seed Funding- This is the earliest stage of a startup, and the funding here is mostly the initial investment in the idea and is done by the founders themselves.
 This stage isn't even officially included in the funding rounds, however, it is where a startup begins.

 - Seed Funding- This is where the first official investment for a business or a venture is made.
 Seed funding helps startups take the initial steps towards making their products.
 While the failed startups never go beyond this stage, the one's that do, proceed to the Series A round.